andrew-codes/verdigris/docs/02-guides/02-tour-of-the-code-base.md

 This document will outline the general structure of the code, the standards, and norms employed for the library.

+## Developer CLI Tasks

+* `yarn bootstrap` run after adding new internal dependencies to a package
+* `yarn lint`
+* `yarn test` will run all tests via [Cypress](https://cypress.io)
+* `yarn cypress open` will open tests in [Cypress](https://cypress.io) for local development
+* `yarn lerna add --scope @verdigris/package-name dependency-to-add` (see below for details on managing dependencies)
+* `yarn new-comp PackageName "A description of the package."` will scaffold out a new component in `./components/packageName`

+## Managing Dependencies

+Packages are managed using [lerna](https://lernajs.io/).
+Each package has its own list of dependencies.
+Therefore, dependencies are not added at the project root level; rather scoped to a specific package.
+There are `yarn` scripts to help automate this:

+> **Note**: If you run into trouble after installing a new dependency, try running `yarn && yarn bootstrap`.

+* **Adding** a new dependency, use `yarn lerna add --scope @verdigris/package-name dependency-name`
+* For **dev dependencies**, add the `--dev` CLI option `yarn lerna add --dev --scope @verdigris/package-name dependency-name`
+* **Removing** dependencies requires deleting the item from the package's `package.json` and re-running `yarn bootstrap` in the project root.

 ## Structure

 This code base is a mono-repo and leverages [lerna](https://lernajs.io/) to manage dependencies.
 There are a few top-level concerns that will be detailed: